 One such group was the Tuskegee Airmen.
 Before 1940, African Americans were not allowed to fly for the U.S. military.
 This was due to laws that allowed discrimination against African Americans.
-Discrimination means treating people differently for a certain reason, such as the color of their skin.
+Discrimination means treating people differently for a certain reason, such as the color of the skin.

 African Americans were discriminated against in many ways.
 For example, they didn't have the same voting rights as others.
-Segregated (separate) schools, movie theaters and restaurants were other ways African Americans were discriminated against.
+Segregated (separate) schools, movie theaters, and restaurants were other ways African Americans were discriminated against.

 Some laws even required African Americans to sit at the back of public buses or give up their seats for white passengers.
 Things started to change when Rosa Parks took a stand against this type of discrimination.

 With the help of civil rights organizations, African Americans were eventually given the chance to serve in the U.S. Army Air Corps, which was the organization that preceded our modern Air Force.
 The “Tuskegee Airmen," as they were called, were all those who were involved in the “Tuskegee Experiment."

 The “Tuskegee Experiment" was the name of the Army Air Corps program that trained African Americans to maintain and fly combat airplanes.
 The Tuskegee Airmen included pilots, navigators, mechanics, instructors, and all the other personnel needed to keep the planes flying.

 Despite racial discrimination, the Tuskegee Airmen became the first African American pilots to fly for the U.S. military.
 The Tuskegee Airmen were officially the 332nd Fighter Group and the 477th Bombardment Group of the U.S. Army Air Corps.
 The 332nd Fighter Group was the sole operational unit, seeing action as bomber escorts on many successful missions throughout Europe during World War II.